• Skip to primary navigation

 Jump to Recipe

-This easy and quick refrigerator whole okra recipe is pickled with mild red peppers, garlic, dill, mustard seed and vinegar in a quart size jar.
+This quick pickled refrigerator okra recipe pickles whole okra with mild red peppers, garlic, dill, mustard seed and vinegar in a quart size jar.
 Pickled okra jars are than placed in the refrigerator.
+No canning required.

 Mason quart jar filled with whole okra, garlic cloves, and brine. this …